All About Violet-green Swallows

 Nestboxes: Often nests in tall dead snags.
 May be less likely to use a nestbox compared to the Tree Swallow.
 See recommended specs.

 - Malcolm Rodin has experimented with sideways oval holes for Violet-green Swallow boxes which he found deters adult HOSP if it is NO TALLER than 7/8".
 He makes the hole using a 7/8" and a 5/8" Forstner wood bit.
 Drill three hole, using he 7/8" bit for the center hole, and the 5/8" bit for the holes on either side.
 Then file and sand to get a good oval shape, but do not exceed 7/8" in height.
 The width will be between 1.5 to 1.75" inches.
-See video on how to make and more info on attracting Violet-green Swallows.
 (Note: TRES require a 15/16" inch hole for the center.)
 He paints a round shape hole around the oval hole to attract swallows.
+See video on how to make the entrance hole.

 - See typical boxes used by Mitchell.
 Mitchell experimented with a diamond shaped hole (1.5" high at center, 3" wide) on a couple of boxes, and they were used by VGSW (but may also be accessible to Starlings.)